 A.I. will get even more “I.”

 Machine Intelligence has been around for decades.
 But it’s only in the last ten years, however, that it has made quantum leaps into the world of deep learning.
-This learning is used to develop software to help machines ‘self-learn’ highly sophisticated tasks from large amounts of unstructured data inputs.
+This learning is used in software development to help machines ‘self-learn’ highly sophisticated tasks from large amounts of unstructured data inputs.

 We know of the flashier examples, such as adaptive software for self-driving cars.
 In the first week of 2020, though, there was a startling news item announced.
 A.I. for cancer treatment is faster than, and equally as good as, a medical specialist at diagnosing tumours.
 Within the next ten years, it is highly likely we will see major developments in the communicative capacity of these ‘sentient’ applications.
 Furthermore, it can only be a matter of years before learning capacity is deepened.
 That will result in them being better able to deal with more random events and unpredictable human behaviour.
 That would have significant implications for elderly care and performance of precision, non-standard tasks.